sharder996/rrsys-pub/README.md

 As of the second iteration, the ability to preorder food before your reservation has now been added.
 Ordering can be done either through the `CREATE A RESERVATION` flow or through the `UPDATING A RESERVATION` flow.
 Ordering is restricted by the amount of time between the current time and the start time of the reservation.
 To add an order to a reservation, navigate to the end of the `CREATE A RESERVATION` flow and before returning to the home menu press the `PRE-ORDER` button.
 Alternatively, proceeding through the `UPDATING A RESERVATION` flow will allow an identical method of ordering food for a reservation.

+#### Viewing the restaurant's menu

+A menu of the food offered by the restaurant can be viewed from the home screen by selecting the `MENU` button.
+Menu items are broken down into categories and the user can expand or collapse the categories to view the items.
+Below each item, the price along with a brief description of the item is displayed.

 #### Database stub replaced with HSQLDB

 The database stub has now been replaced with an HSQLDB.